insomnious/parseltongue/README.md

 # parseltongue
-Converts Hogwarts Legacy language .bin file to and from JSON.
+Parses Hogwarts Legacy language .bin files and converts to and from JSON.

 ## Usage